pycrypto/pycrypto/index.md

+---
+title: This software is no longer maintained.
+---
+# PyCrypto - The Python Cryptography Toolkit

-# This software is no longer maintained.
+## This software is no longer maintained.

 **PyCrypto 2.x is unmaintained, obsolete, and contains security vulnerabilities.**